PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 - **Name for the image type**  - this is a required field, that describes the main name of the image type.
 The image type name should be used with underscores and hyphens only.
 Fore example, that could be _small_custom_, _large_, _custom-modified_small_.
 By default this input text field is empty.
 - **Width** - this is a required field, that sets the numeric value of Image setting width in pixels.
 By default, this input text field is empty.
-- **height** - this is a required field, that sets the numeric value of Image setting width in pixels.
+- **height** - this is a required field, that sets the numeric value of Image setting height in pixels.
 By default, this input text field is empty.